pravega/pravega-samples/hadoop-examples/README.md

 Description
 -----------
-These examples give you some basic ideas how to use hadoop-connectors for pravega
+These examples give you some basic ideas how to use hadoop-connectors for pravega.

 Build
 -------